 Absolutely.
 The point, though, is that we choose these communities.
 In late-modern society, I select those groups that I want to be a part of.
 It is often pretty easy to be dutiful to those we feel a strong attachment to when that emanates from a shared passion and cause.

-But particularity is different—it contains an inherent givenness that is usually free from, or at least in large part free from, choice.
+But particularity is different—it contains an inherent givenness that is usually, or at least in large part, free from choice.
 Family.
 Childhood street.
 Local neighbourhood.
 Nation.
 Most of us do not choose these things.
 And it is partly for this reason that it is so difficult to love the particular.
 As anyone who is in a long-term relationship such as a marriage can tell you, it takes hard work and much self-sacrifice to make that relationship flourish.
 I continually return to the quote of Dostoevsky because it describes so well the inclinations of my own heart—“the more I love humanity in general, the less I love man in particular”.

 I want to be careful here—there is such a thing as a tyranny of the particular.
 At the risk of invoking Godwin’s Law, I immediately think of Hitler’s conviction that his particular people were to rule the world.
 Israeli political philosopher Yoram Hazony has recently stated that Hitler wasn’t guilty of nationalism (a particular love for his nation) but of universalism (an imperialism that sought to rule the galaxy).
 I think he overstates the case—Hitler sought to export and conquer, yes.
 But he sought to do so in the name of his particular nation.
 He was guilty of both an extreme and pernicious form of particularity—ethnic nationalism—and an imperialism that would see every other nation wiped out and made the slaves of his people.